Experiences & Case Studies - Safe and Sound Protocol

 — Nathalie, SoundTherapy client (anonymous)

-A second client with a similar Long Covid profile described her experiences after repeating Core:
+A second client with a similar Long COVID profile described her experiences after repeating Core:

-“I can already tolerate stimuli better again and my energy is also improving in small steps.
+“I’m already able to handle stimuli better, and my energy levels are gradually improving.
 I can feel the change in my body.
-Thank you very much for your guidance, which I have found very pleasant.”
+Thank you so much for your guidance; I really appreciated it.”

-- Anonymous client with Long Covid, SoundTherapy
+— Anonymous client with Long COVID, SoundTherapy

 Results